-We have been unable to detect any country from among the approximately 15 that have legalized SSM where any these events have occurred.
+We have been unable to detect any country from among the approximately 17 that have legalized SSM by 2014 where any these events have occurred.
 Hate crimes related to SSM did triple in France as SSM enabling legislation was being passed in 2013-MAY.
 However, it involved the usual list of characters: religious, social, and political conservatives as perpetrators and randomly selected individuals from the LGBT community (or perceived as from that community) as victims of violence and murder.

 2013-MAY-13: Results of a poll of Michigan adults by EPIC-MRA about SSM: